Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-The complex poles in $P_0=\sqrt s$ of the transition amplitudes $T^I_{11}(P_0)$ and $T^I_{12}(P_0)$ in (\ref{e:T11}) and (\ref{e:T12}) can be found for $I=(0,1)$ from the roots of their common denominator $D^I(P^I_0)=0$ in (\ref{e:roots}).
-These roots, which determine the meson mass $M^I$ and half-width $\Gamma^I/2$ for each isospin, lie on the appropriate second sheet \cite{JAO97} in the lower half of the cut complex $P_0$--plane, i.e. $P^I_0=(M^I-\frac{i}{2}\Gamma^I$).
-This relation assumes a non--relativistic Breit--Wigner shape for the transition amplitude in the vicinity of its peak value at $P_0=M^I$.
+The complex poles in $P_0 = \sqrt s$ of the transition amplitudes $T^I_{1 1} ( P_0 )$ and $T^I_{1 2} ( P_0 )$ in (\ref{e:T11}) and (\ref{e:T12}) can be found for $I = 0$ and 1 from the roots of their common denominator $D^I ( P^I_0 ) = 0$ in (\ref{e:roots}).
+These roots, which determine the meson mass $M^I$ and half-width $\Gamma^I / 2$ for each isospin, lie on the appropriate second Riemann sheet in the lower half of the cut complex $P_0$-plane \cite{JAO97}, i.e., $P^I_0 = M^I - i \Gamma^I / 2$.
+Note that this relation assumes a non-relativistic Breit--Wigner shape for the transition amplitude in the vicinity of its peak value at $P_0 = M^I$.

+One finds two roots for $I = 0$ and a single root for $I = 1$, that correspond to the two scalar-isoscalar mesons $f_0 ( 500 )$ (or $\sigma$), $f_0 ( 980 )$, and a single scalar-isovector $a_0 ( 980 )$ meson, respectively \cite{JAO97}.
+In the cases of $\sigma$ and $f_0$, we find particularly simple relations for their corresponding roots (in MeV) as functions of the cutoff $\Lambda$: